Skip to main content

 • Individualized support throughout the program from a dedicated Student Success Advisor

-• Clinical placement support, which saves many hours of time and enables students to stay focused on the program without the stress of finding their own clinical opportunities
+• Clinical placement support, which saves many hours of time and enables students to stay focused on the program

 • Hands-on residency training to provide a broader clinical experience and competence

-Your best strategy for facing challenges in your first year is to choose a path where you’re prepared from day one, and that is the focus of Carson-Newman’s online MSN-FNP program and online post-master’s FNP Certificate program.
+Your best strategy for facing challenges in your first year is to choose a path where you’re prepared from day one, and that is the focus of Carson-Newman’s online MSN-FNP program and online Post-Master’s FNP Certificate program.

 Learn more about the benefits of becoming a nurse practitioner.